ShakeelRaja/Day-2/README.md

 * Lists and Operations (20 min)
 [Click here to access the lab](labs/lists_lab.ipynb)

-* Lists with Mapsv- Visualisations with lists using python folium library (20 min) [Click here to access the lab](labs/lists_maps_lab.ipynb)
+* Using lists for geo-visualisations using python folium library (20 min) [Click here to access the lab](labs/lists_maps_lab.ipynb)

 ### Lists Discussion (10 minutes)
+Answer any questions on lessons and labs on lists.

+#

 ### Python Dictionaries Lesson (20 min)
 [Click to acces the lesson](lessons/dict_lesson.ipynb)